Cottonwood (Populus deltoides)

 The sapwood is white and may contain brown streaks while the heartwood may be pale to light brown.
 It is a diffuse porous wood with a coarse texture.
 The wood is generally straight-grained and contains relatively few defects.
 The wood is soft, weak in bending and compression, and low in shock resistance.

-Cottonwood Cottonwood is relatively light in weight.
-The wood is soft, weak in bending and compression, and low in shock resistance.
-Machinability is only fair.
-Tension wood is frequently present and can cause a fuzzy surface when cut, which in turn requires additional care when finishing.
+Machinability is fair.
+It is easy to work with hand and machine tools, though sharp cutters are necessary when planing to avoid fuzzy surfaces caused by tension wood which is frequently present.
+Additional care is needed when finishing.
 Cottonwood glues well and has good resistance to splitting when nailing and screwing.
 It dries easily but has a tendency to warp after drying.
 It is relatively dimensionally stable.